AlibabaCloudDocs/smartag/intl.en-US/User Guide/Manage a Smart Access Gateway instance.md

 ## Activate the gateway device {#section_n5p_bc2_l2b .section}

 After receiving the gateway device, you need to activate it on the console.
 Billing starts right after the device is activated.
-For more information, see [Billing instructions](../../../../intl.en-US/Pricing/Billing instructions.md#).

 **Note:** If the device is not manually activated, the system automatically activates the gateway device and billing starts 15 days after the device is received by default.

-Complete these steps to activate the Smart Access Gateway device:
+To activate the Smart Access Gateway device, complete these steps:

 1. Log on to the [Smart Access Gateway console](https://smartag.console.aliyun.com/).
 2. On the SmartAG page, find the target gateway instance.